Hesperian Health Guides

 WARNING!

 Diphenhydramine is an antihistamine that treats allergic reactions and allergic shock.
-It is also used for treating chronic itching and sleep problems for people with AIDS.
+It is also used for treating chronic itching and sleep problems for people with HIV.

 Often comes in: